Mely G. Tan

-Mely Tan Giok Lan (born 11 June 1930), professionally known as Mely G. Tan, is a Chinese Indonesian sociologist.
+Mely Tan Giok Lan (11 June 1930 – 30 April 2024), professionally known as Mely G. Tan, was an Indonesian sociologist.
 Tan obtained her bachelor's degree from the University of Indonesia, later receiving a scholarship to study at Cornell University.
 After finishing her doctorate at University of California, Berkeley, Tan returned to Indonesia and wrote extensively on economics and Chinese Indonesians.
-She is Roman Catholic.
+She was a founding commissioner of the National Commission on Violence against Women.

-Biography
+Early life and studies

-Tan was born on 11 June 1930 in Jakarta, Indonesia, to a "probably fifth generation" Chinese father and second generation mother; she was the third of five siblings.
+Tan was born on 11 June 1930 in Batavia, Dutch East Indies (now Jakarta, Indonesia), to a "probably fifth generation" Chinese father and second generation mother; she was the third of five siblings.
 As a child and teenager, she studied foreign languages, including Dutch, English, French, and German, speaking Dutch with her father and Indonesian with her mother.
+Education was important to the family, and her parents hired a governess to ensure the children completed their homework.
+Tan attended a Hollandsch Chineesche School, where she received high marks, and continued to a Hogere Burgerschool.

 Tan studied for her bachelor's degree at the Department of Sinology at the University of Indonesia.
 In her third year, she entered a scientific writing competition that was organized by the Catholic Scientific Circle, winning the competition with her sociological field study.
-Tan later wrote that that was one of the factors that interested in studying sociology formally; the contemporary focus on Chinese literature bored her.
+Tan later wrote that that was one of the factors that interested her in studying sociology formally; the contemporary focus on Chinese literature bored her.

 When G. William Skinner arrived in Jakarta to study Chinese Indonesians, Tan was chosen as one of his three apprentices.
-Using the opportunity to study fieldwork and research methodology, Tan spent 18 months in the position.
+Using the opportunity to study fieldwork and research methodology, Tan spent eighteen months in the position.
 Based on her work with him, Skinner chose Tan to receive the Cornell Southeast Asia Training Fellowship.
 Tan later graduated from the University of Indonesia in 1959.

 In January 1959, Tan arrived in Ithaca, New York, to begin her studies at Cornell University.
-Despite slight culture shock, Tan enjoyed her studies.
+Despite slight culture shock, Tan enjoyed her studies, under the guidance of Skinner and the sociologist Robin Murphy Williams.
+Tan later described her time at Cornell as "some of the most intellectually and stimulating years" of her life.
 She received her Master of Arts in sociology in 1961, with her thesis based on her studies with Skinner.
-The thesis was later published in 1963 as The Chinese of Sukabumi: A Study in Social and Cultural Accommodation.
+The thesis was published by the Cornell Modern Indonesia Project in 1963 as The Chinese of Sukabumi: A Study in Social and Cultural Accommodation.